OrzGeeker/OrzMC/README.md

 # OrzMC

-A project for deploy minecraft client and server
+A tool for deploying minecraft client and server

-Only support Python >=2.7, <4
+Only supports Python >=2.7, <4

-Require Java Runtime Environment Configured!
+Requires Java Runtime Environment to be configured!

 # Supported Minecraft Client Version

-- support all version client version
+- supports all versions of client

-- you should make sure the version of the minecraft server that you will connect the same as client.
+- you should make sure the version of the minecraft server that you will connect to is the same as that of the client.

 - This Program has been uploaded into PyPI

-# Support Operation System
+# Supported Operating System

-- main for MacOS.
+- mainly for MacOS.
 - Maybe can run on windows, as a backup schema.

 # Usage